forfudan/MojoMiji/src/miji/basic/variables.md

 Python is a dynamic, strongly-typed language.
 When we say that it is strongly-typed, we mean that Python enforces type checking at runtime and there are less implicit type conversions.
 When we say that it is dynamic, we mean that Python does not require you to declare the type of a variable before using it.
 You can assign any value to a variable, and Python will determine its type at runtime.
 From Python 3.5 onwards, Python also supports type hints, which allows you to annotate the types of variables and function arguments, but these are optional and do not affect the runtime behavior and performance of the code.
 Giving incorrect type hints will not cause any errors.
 The Python's type hints are primarily for static analysis tools and IDEs to help you catch potential errors before running the code, and it also helps other developers (or yourself in future) understand your code better.

-Python's type hints are primarily for IDE static checks and readability, and are not mandatory, having no impact on performance^[Compilers like Cython and mypyc may use type hints for partial optimization.].
+Python's type hints are primarily for IDE static checks and readability, and are **not mandatory**, having no impact on performance^[Compilers like Cython and mypyc may use type hints for partial optimization.].

 In contrast, Mojo is statically compiled.
 Therefore, data types of variables must be explicitly declared so that the compiler can allocate appropriate memory space.

 The syntax for type annotations in Mojo is `var name: Type`, where the type always follows the variable name with a colon `:`.
 This is similar to Python's type hints.
 Some early programming languages, like C or C++, use the syntax `Type name` to declare a variable.

+### Type inference

 As mentioned above, Mojo compiler is smart enough to **infer** the type of variable based on the literals, expressions, and the returns of functions.
+Thus, you do not need to always provide type annotations when you create a variable.
+We will discuss this in detail in Chapter [Data types](../basic/types).

-However, it is still recommended that you provide type annotations as much as possible for clarity and to avoid ambiguity (except when you use explicit constructors of types).
-For example,
+Nevertheless, it is still recommended that you provide type annotations as much as you can for clarity and to avoid ambiguity, especially when you are not sure about the default types of literals or expressions.

+For example, the following code is good because it will lead to no ambiguity:

+::: code-group

 ```mojo
 # src/basic/variables/type_annotations.mojo